 How many of you out there remember the days when Survivor Series was one of the highlights of the Thanksgiving holiday?
 Originally held on Thanksgiving night, then on Thanksgiving eve in later years, Survivor Series was such a great part of enjoying the holiday for anyone who was a fan in that era.
-The excitement leading up, seeing who would be on who’s team in the 5 on 5 elimination match ups was great in itself.
+The excitement leading up, seeing who would be on whose team in the 5-on-5 elimination matchups was great in itself.
 The possibilities of what could happen if it came down to 3 on 1, 4 on 1, or even 5 on 1.
 So many possibilities, and often times the outcome was highly unpredictable.

 In 1992 the Survivor Series featured regular matches to change things up.
-The change was OK and it was still a fun show, but in 1993 the traditional format was back, and remained for the next few years.
-Eventually in the mid 90’s, the Survivor Series was moved to Sundays like all the rest of the WWE pay per views now days.
-At first the change wasn’t horrible, still some good Survivor Series shows.
-But of course now WWE is stale, and Survivor Series is just another PPV like the rest of them, with the same guys we see wrestling each other every week on RAW and Smackdown.
+The change was OK and it was still a fun show, but in 1993 the traditional format was back and remained for the next few years.
+Eventually, in the mid-’90s, the Survivor Series was moved to Sundays like all the rest of the WWE pay-per-views nowadays.
+At first, the change wasn’t horrible, still some good Survivor Series shows.
+But of course, now WWE is stale, and Survivor Series is just another PPV like the rest of them, with the same guys we see wrestling each other every week on RAW and Smackdown.
 Thankfully, the WWE Survivor Series Anthology has been released, and the magic can be re-lived every Thanksgiving by popping in a DVD.

 So while most people have football as their Thanksgiving tradition, the hype, the action, the true tradition of Thanksgiving, will always be the early days, of The Survivor Series.
 Below is the main event from the very first Survivor Series in 1987…Team Hogan vs. Team Andre, complete with the pre-match interviews and hype: